Budapest University of Technology and Economics, Faculty of Electrical Engineering and Informatics

 5. The role of paradigm shifts - problem solving by constraint satisfaction.
 Problem solving in a multiagent environment - search in a hostile environment.

 7. Knowledge engineering, logical description of agents, and problem solving by logical inference.
-Paradigm shift for scaling up.8.
-Making plans when everything is going well and when nothing is going well.
+Paradigm shift for scaling up.

 12. Learning neural networks.
-Deep neural networks.
+Basics of deep neural networks.

 14. Reinforcement learning.
 Q-learning.
 Deep reinforcement learning.